November 2012 issue:

 |Dr. Brooke Mayer||Dr. Margaret Mathison|

 Robert Bishop, OPUS Dean of Engineering, recently discussed the importance of creativity and design for engineers on Wisconsin Public Radio’s "At Issue with Ben Merens."
 Too often Bishop says, he hears people tell students who excel in math and science to become engineers, which results in students who excel in art and design to avoid engineering and other analytical fields.
 He believes engineers need to have a balance of passion (or creativity) and precision and that all students should be encouraged to explore the field of engineering.
-The interview is available online, in addition to an interview in August when Bishop discussed using the Curiosity mission to Mars as an opportunity to promote careers in STEM fields.

 Dr. Kristina Ropella has been promoted to the position of Executive Associate Dean for the College of Engineering effective Jan.
 1, 2013, replacing Dr. Mike Switzenbaum who will retire at the end of the year.
 Kris brings a great deal of experience with her.
 She has served as the Department Chair of the Biomedical Engineering Department for the past 9 years and has served on numerous committees and task forces for the university.
 The college is most fortunate that Kris will assume this position at a critical time in our history.
 The Biomedical Engineering Department will immediately begin a search for a new department chair for 2013-14.
 An interim chair will be named for next January.